Resolution Through Mediation

 How the Mediation Process Works

-Because of the informal nature of mediation, the process can be somewhat flexible depending on the needs of the parties involved.
+Many people mistakenly think of mediation as a sort of “minitrial.”
+This is decidedly not the case.
+Instead, mediation is a far more informal process that can look quite different depending on the situation and style of the mediator.
+This informal nature makes mediation particularly flexible to meet the different needs of the parties involved.
 This usually means an expedited and less costly ADR process than arbitration or trial by special judge.

 During mediation, the two parties come together, along with the mediator, to try to resolve the dispute in a way both find agreeable.
 If desired, the mediation process can be kept confidential as can the resulting agreement.
 At all times and through all steps of the process, Judge Isaacks works tirelessly to ensure the best possible outcome for all parties involved in mediation.